|Rare Book & Manuscript Library|

 Restrictions on Access

 his collection is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Series XIV is closed to researchers for personal or legal reasons.